Lightning Bolt (song): Style and content

 So by "taking chances" the listener could assume "taking chances in love".

 The song has been described as "reminiscent of early Beatles hits" and "was likened to Buddy Holly, Johnny Cash and early Dylan."
-Writing for the Sabotage Times, Joe Mardon says:
+Writing for the Sabotage Times in 2012, Joe Mardon said:

 It chugs along with a quick acoustic beat matched by an instantly classic vocal delivery of fast paced lyrics, recalling "Subterranean Homesick Blues".
 You know straight away that Bugg's got something and repeat the song, twice last night, a further three times this morning.
 The smile returns every time.

 Quick research reveals that Jake Bugg, bred on one of the UK's largest council estates in Nottingham, has only just turned eighteen.
 It's a fact that is, quite frankly, ridiculous.

 He's a wordsmith in the Dylan sense of the word, painting pictures of the estate he grew up in, and the hope of getting out.

 Music video

 An accompanying music video, lasting two minutes and thirty seconds, was first released on YouTube on 18 May 2012.
-By September 2017 it had received over 15 million hits.
+By January 2025 it had received over 16 million views.

 The video was shot in Amsterdam, Netherlands, with some scenes in Brussels, Belgium, and was directed by Michael Holyk, who also directed the video for Bugg's "Trouble Town".